1. Who is eligible to file ITR-1 for AY 2022-23?

 You need to check the exemption limit on your donation receipt and claim deduction accordingly while filing your return.

 18. Is e-Filing and e-Payment the same thing?

 No. e-Filing is the process of electronically submitting your Income Tax Return on the e-Filing portal and e-payment is the process of electronically paying tax.

-Yes, you can re-submit return in case you have already filed your Income Tax Return and later discover that you have made a mistake.
+Yes, you can re-submit your return in case you have already filed your Income Tax Return but you later discover that you have made a mistake.
 This is called a Revised Return.
 Your return has to be revised three months before the end of the relevant AY.
-For AY 2021-22, the due date for filing revised return is 31st December 2021.
+For AY 2022-23, the due date for filing revised return is 31st December 2022.

 Yes, employers and banks deduct tax at source on salary and interest income respectively.
 You still need to disclose the income on which tax has been deducted and claim credit for TDS in the Income Tax Return.